 Hi, I'm Hamish

-I believe each and everyone one of us holds huge potential — more than we realise.
+I believe each and every one of us holds huge potential — more than we realise.
 My mission is to help you tap into this.

 My story

-In 2020 I was diagnosed with late stage HIV also known as AIDS.
-It was the start of my recovery from 20 years of compulsive substance use and addiction.
+In 2020 I was diagnosed with late-stage HIV (also known as AIDS).
+It was the start of my recovery from 20 years of struggles with addiction.

-Like too many people — especially men — I didn't always talk about the struggles I was going through.
-I was what some would call a "functioning addict" — and I learned to hide it, very well.
+Like too many people — especially men — I didn't always talk about what I was going through.
+I lived with what some would call "high-functioning addiction" — and I learned to hide it very well.

-What was mostly fun and parties descended into using on my own, lying to myself and others, and spiralling into debt.
+The constant parties were amazing — but what started as fun descended into using on my own, lying to myself and others, and spiralling into debt.
 I'd hop from using one thing to another, or all at once — often walking the line between life and death.

 I lost friends along the way, through living this lifestyle.
 It could have been me on several occasions.

-I spent a lot of time in therapy, in 12-step recovery groups and reading self help books.
-But it wasn't enough to stop me from returning to compulsive behaviours, again and again.
+I spent a lot of time in therapy, in 12-step recovery groups and reading self-help books.
+But it wasn't enough to stop me from returning to destructive patterns, again and again.

 Eventually, in 2023, I started working with a coach.
 And then another.
 And then another.
 I had three different coaches at various points that year; two life coaches and a recovery coach.